 Types of Employment Visas in the UAE

-- Standard Employment Visa (2 Years): The most common type, sponsored by your mainland or free zone employer.
+- Standard Employment Visa (2 Years): The most widely issued visa, sponsored by a mainland or free zone employer.

-- Green Visa (5 Years): A self-sponsored option for skilled professionals, freelancers, and investors, offering more job flexibility.
+- Green Visa (5 Years): A self-sponsored visa for skilled professionals, freelancers, and investors that provides greater employment flexibility.

-- Golden Visa (5/10 Years): A long-term, self-sponsored residency for investors, exceptional talents, and outstanding students.
+- Golden Visa (5 or 10 Years): A long-term, self-sponsored residency available to investors, exceptional talents, and outstanding students.

-- Temporary Work Permit: For short-term contracts and project-based work.
+- Temporary Work Permit: Issued for short-term contracts or project-based assignments.

 Mainland vs Free Zone Visa: Key Differences

-Choosing between a mainland and a free zone company for your employment will significantly impact your visa conditions and career flexibility.
-Here’s a quick comparison to help you understand the key distinctions:
+Your choice between a mainland or free zone company will directly affect your visa conditions and career flexibility.
+The following comparison outlines the main differences:

 | Feature | Mainland Company Visa | Free Zone Company Visa |